PostHog/posthog.com/contents/blog/what-motivates-me.md

 We picked revenue.

-By the summer of this year, it meant the business was real.
+By the summer of 2022, it meant the business was real.
 We got to default alive, with conservative assumptions.
 Revenue was growing very quickly.
 Our goal is $100M ARR by 2026 and we're on track.
 We got different and helpful product feedback, which we acted on.
 Our open source and free user growth sped up too as an indirect result.

 We've been much more mindful of spend for the last year, despite all of our fastest growth coming in this time, including revenue.
 We're getting leaner and fitter over time.